 In a nutshell, Powerline networking turns existing electrical wiring into a computer network.
 Specifically, apart from bringing electricity from one wall socket to another, the wiring behind the wall now also carries network signals.

 As a result, you can quickly extend your network to wherever there’s a wall outlet.
-It’s quite smart if you think about it!
+It’s pretty smart if you think about it!
 The electrical wiring is already there in every house, so why not take advantage of that?

 MoCA vs. Powerline